 The Division of Business continued growing, and in 1975, the Division became the School of Business.
+All of this was due to the tremendous dedication of Dr. D. Gray Miley.

 Mission and Goals

 The Mississippi College School of Business provides a superior professional business education through undergraduate and graduate degree programs that integrate ethical values in business and Christian principles in life.
 The School recruits regional students who demonstrate excellence in scholarship, leadership, and church/community involvement and who benefit from programs that prepare graduates for lifelong learning.
 The School employs and retains faculty who are excellent at teaching and advising students, who engage in scholarly activities, who continue their own professional development, and who reflect Christian values and a commitment to service.